max-gross/max-gross.github.io/research.md

 ### Academic Working Papers

-Integrating Relationship Education into an Employment Program with Brian Goesling and Julieta Lugo-Gil. **Family Relations**, Revise and Resubmit.
+Effects of the Nurturing Parenting Program Nurturing Skills for Families on Child Safety and Permanency with Aden Bhagwat and Russell Cole. **Child Abuse & Neglect**, Revise and resubmit.

 [**Is There A Foster Care-to-Prison Pipeline?
 Evidence from Quasi-Randomly Assigned Investigators**](https://max-gross.github.io/website_documents/foster_care_and_crime.pdf) with E. Jason Baron.
  * [Executive Summary](https://max-gross.github.io/website_documents/foster_care_and_crime_summary.pdf)